bjatkin/golf-engine/README.md

 a user when they visit the appropriate page.
 Setting up a server is beyond the scope of this documentation but there is a large amount of excellent material on how to do this already.
 Visit here or here for some material on the matter.

-# GoLF RAM
-The golf engine object uses a RAM array to store crucial data about the current state of the engine.
-For example the screen buffer and sprite data.
-This makes the engine itself very hackable and exposes additional functionality that the API does not cover. the memoryMap.go file lists all the critical locations in memory and this fill is reiterated below in the API section of the documentation.
-You are encouraged to dig around here and mess with the values to get a better understanding of how the engine works.

-# Data Packing
-Part of the goal for this project was to make the console feel somewhat ‘retro’ no just in it’s visual style but also internally.
-I decided to do this by creating simulated memory which is the engine.RAM array.
-Using this memory efficiently was a goal since early on in development.
-Because of this some of the internal representations of data can get a little difficult to understand in order to aid in this I’ve included the following sections of GoLF pixel data and map tile data.
-While this may seem complicated it is totally possible to use the engine without understanding these concepts so unless you're interested in how the internals of GoLF works feel free to skip these sections.

-# GoLF Pixel Data
-GoLF supports up to 8 colors on screen at a time.
-Unfortunately 8 colors only fills up 3 bits which makes packing the grafix data efficiently rather difficult.
-In order resolve this the golf engine splits a pixels color from its pallet.
-This means that grafix data is represented as follows in GoLF simulated memory.
-2 bytes with 4 pixel intensities each followed by one byte with 8 color pallets, one for each of the previous 8 pixel intensities.
-You can learn more about his by looking at the pget and pset functions in the golf engine.

-# GoLF Map Tile Data
-The golf map supports indexing 512 8x8 sprites from the sprite sheet.
-This means a map tile value is a maximum of 9 bits.
-Like with pixel data this odd sizing makes it a little tricky to use memory efficiently.
-In order to deal with this I pack pixel data using the following method.
-The sprite sheet is broken up into two halves each with 256 sprites.
-The top half is the low half (low memory) and the bottom half is the high half (high memory).
-I then idex each tile with an 8 bit integer 0-255 and store which half of the sprite sheet it belongs to separately.
-This data is then packed into RAM as follows.
-8 bytes with a 0-255 index for each tile, followed by 1 byte with 8 bits to indicate whether the previous 8 tiles are in high or low memory.

-# GoLF Graphics Memory Layout (Map and SpriteSheet)
-Additionally it’s worth noting that the GoLF sprite data and GoLF map data are placed next to each other in memory and grow in opposite directions.
-Sprites grow from low memory to high memory and the map grows from high memory to low memory.
-This allows for the sprite sheet or the map to expand beyond the default sizes if needed.
-In the case the the spritesheet ‘overgrows’ the map keep in mind that the map will only index the first 512 tiles and that the sprite flags will only apply to the first 512 sprites as well.

 # GoLF API